 Initially this operation was mainly used as a first stage for an extensive gastric bypass operation (the second operation was performed after about 6 months), but nowadays “sleeve” resection of the stomach is frequently used as a sufficient individual method for the treatment of obesity.

 We will discuss the procedure in detail with you during your consultation.
-The consultation includes an explanation of the surgical procedure, risk and possible complications associated with the surgery, and what to expect after surgery such as possible post-operative side effects and pain management.
+The consultation includes a presentation of the surgical procedure, risk and possible complications associated with the surgery, and what to expect after surgery such as possible post-operative side effects and pain management.
 The consultation helps you to determine the best possible treatment that will guarantee you the best method to control your weight, based on your personal goals for surgery, and a thorough and realistic review of your expectations.
-We will answer all your questions.
-The average length of consultation is one hour.

-You will meet your surgeon at the hospital.
-All the Bariatric surgeries (weight loss surgeries) take place at the East Tallinn Central Hospital.
-The newly-renovated (2009) X-block is fully equipped with high-tech treatment and diagnostics equipment.
-Rein Adamson and / or Andre Trudnikov perform all the bariatric surgeries.
-They both are general and bariatric surgeons.
+All the Bariatric surgeries (weight loss surgeries) take place in Tallinn, Estonia.
+The newly-renovated ward is fully equipped with high-tech treatment and diagnostics equipment.
+Andre Trudnikov perform all the bariatric surgeries.
 We offer our customers a complete package.
-We arrange the round-trip ticket between Helsinki and Tallinn, transport from the ferry port to the hospital and back.
-The price also includes 2-5 nights at the hospital (depending on the surgery of your choice), complete care, anesthesia, surgery, medications and aftercare services performed by our co-operation partners, such as counseling, removal of sutures and follow-up care.
+We arrange the round-trip ticket between Helsinki and Tallinn, and transport from the ferry port to the hospital and back.
+The price also includes 2-3 nights at the hospital (depending on the surgery of your choice), complete care, anesthesia, surgery, medications and aftercare services performed by our co-operation partners, such as counseling and follow-up.

-Our co-operation partners offer our patients safe postoperative care, such as suture removal, counseling and follow-up appointments.
+Our co-operation partners offer our patients safe postoperative care, such as counseling and follow-up appointments.

 Gastric banding: 5 800 €